kellynichols99/Forecasting_Polestar_Success/README.md

   Description of the tools that will be used to create the final dashboard
   - We will be using Tableau to build and display the presentation
   - Tableau will be used to analyze ten public electric vehicle (EV) companies

+  Description of interactive element(s)
+  - We are pulling the Tableau story into the dashboard for the presentation
+  - The analysis of EV companies will be interactive
+  - We have added news stories related to the ten EV companies to the dashboard